GRANT - Amazon Redshift

 ON SCHEMA schema_name

-Grants the specified privileges on a schema.
+Grants the specified permissions on a schema.

-GRANT CREATE ON SCHEMA and the CREATE privilege in GRANT ALL ON SCHEMA aren't supported for Amazon Redshift Spectrum external schemas.
+GRANT CREATE ON SCHEMA and the CREATE permission in GRANT ALL ON SCHEMA aren't supported for Amazon Redshift Spectrum external schemas.
 To grant usage of external tables in an external schema, grant USAGE ON SCHEMA to the users that need access.
 Only the owner of an external schema or a superuser is permitted to create external tables in the external schema.
 To transfer ownership of an external schema, use ALTER SCHEMA to change the owner.

 EXECUTE ON ALL FUNCTIONS IN SCHEMA schema_name